 Thank You for Inconveniencing Me

 Scenario 2: Modern Communicative Municipal Water Utility is upgrading a section of main and shuts off the supply.
-They provided ample notice to their customers, warning them of the service interruption, so Mr. Neighbor planned accordingly and took his morning shower earlier.
+They provided ample notice to their customers warning them of the service interruption, so Mr. Neighbor planned accordingly and took his morning shower earlier.
 He’s happy.
 In fact, he’s 5.8% more happy with Modern Communicative than he was before he got the news about the shutoff.

 This was just one compelling takeaway from the The Water Utility Residential Customer Satisfaction Study conducted by JD Powers in 2018.

-Add them all up, and you’ve got several compelling reasons to open the doors and start talking to the people you serve.
+Sounds like a great reason to open the doors and start talking to the people you serve.